ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Take an honest pride in doing this and let everybody know it, and you will have no lack of customers.
 People will go where they are given increase, and the supreme, which desires increase in all and which knows all, will move toward you men and women who have never heard of you.
 Your business will increase rapidly, and you will be surprised at the unexpected benefits which will come to you.
 You will be able from day to day to make larger combinations, secure greater advantages, and to go on into a more congenial vocation if you desire to do so.

-But doing all this, you must never lose sight of your vision of what you want or your faith and purpose to get what you want.
+But doing thing all this, you must never lose sight of your vision of what you want or your faith and purpose to get what you want.

 Let me here give you another word of caution in regard to motives: Beware of the insidious temptation to seek for power over other people.